tetsuyaAnkur/Object-localization/README.md

 # Results

 I was able to get the accuracy of 92% (according to mse loss function) for the bounding box.
+Some of the results are depicted by the images which I have uploaded.